 Microworms are a small nematode (less than 3 mm) that feeds off yeast in the fermenting medium.
-Kept in moist oat mixture the microworms quickly populate the culture and will climb the sides of the container.
+Kept in a moist oat mixture the microworms quickly populate the culture and will climb the sides of the container.
 Microworms are a highly attractive feed for fry due to their relatively high-fat content of the organism (around 20% of dry matter).

-This species are simple to keep and easy to feed to young freshwater fish.
+This species is simple to keep and easy to feed young freshwater fish.
 Microworms are best kept around room temperature in a relatively shallow container out of direct sunlight.
 Once a culture is started, with correct maintenance it is possible to have an indefinite supply of nutritious feed for your fry.

 Instructions for culture starting: